 By: Delanee Wilson

-On September 15th, Northern California rock band, Vista Kicks, released their widely anticipated debut album, “Booty Shakers Ball”, with Little Hook Records.
+On September 15th, Northern California indie rock band, Vista Kicks, released their widely anticipated debut album, “Booty Shakers Ball”.

-After the release of two hit singles “Circles” and “Make It Real”, the group began to gain some traction.
-In April 2016, they followed up with an epic six-song EP titled “Chasing Waves”, which blew up within the indie community.
+After the release of two hit singles “Circles” and “Make It Real”, followed by “Baby You’re Right”, the group began to gain some traction.
+In April 2016, they followed up with an epic six-song EP titled “Chasing Waves”, which was a hit in the indie community.
 After being blown away by the exploratory sounds of the EP, Vista Kicks fans were waiting on the edge of their seats for the band to drop a full-length LP.

 But finally, after a year and a half of anticipation and social media teasers, the album was brought into the world.
 And let me tell you, the group exceeded every possible expectation with this release.